maxhenkentech/LegalTechOps-CustomPCFComponents/README.md

 ## Usage

+### Advanced Dropdown Component
+1. After importing the solution, the Advanced Dropdown control will be available in your Power Apps
+2. Add the control to a form or canvas app
+3. Bind the `optionsInput` property to your choice field
+4. Configure visual options:
+   - Set `showColorIcon` to Yes to display colored icons
+   - Choose an icon from the [Fluent UI Icon Library](https://learn.microsoft.com/en-us/windows/apps/design/style/segoe-fluent-icons-font)
+   - Enable color borders or backgrounds as needed
+   - Adjust component height (Tall/Short) based on your form layout

+### Risk Matrix Component
 1. After importing the solution, the Risk Matrix control will be available in your Power Apps
 2. Add the control to a form or canvas app
 3. Bind the Impact and Probability properties to your data fields